Aïn M'lila: History

 The first people known to have settled in the region are the Zemouls.
 They were the oldest and most formidable cavalry which was established in Aïn M'lila on the road between Constantine and Batna during the Ottoman Empire ruling.
 The Zemouls were a war like tribe whose chief military and administrative bore the title of zemala caid.
 On an order of the Bey, they would take up arms, to ride and lend a hand, or to punish the rebels, or to facilitate the implementation of administrative measures.
 For each about fifty horsemen, was called a chaouch which had only a purely military authority.
 Under the last Bey, Hadj Ahmed, they had more than five hundred horsemen commanded by ten or fifteen chaouche, as circumstances require.

 World War I

-As Algeria was French many people from Algeria participated in the War.
+As Algeria was a French colony many Algerians had participated in the War.